stanoira/Dotfiles/README.md

 Here are some things that may be helpful:

-change the default aplication for a MIME type:
+* change the default aplication for a MIME type:
   $ xdg-mime default feh.desktop image/jpeg
   (https://wiki.archlinux.org/title/Xdg-utils)

--- autosugestion for python in nvim

-sudo pacman -S npm
+* autosugestion for python in nvim: sudo pacman -S npm

 ### Galery: